thousandbrainsproject/tbp.python_package/README.md

-# Python project template
+# Python package template

-This is a Python project template.
+This is a Python package template.
+For use-cases that require packaging and distribution, this template is suitable.

+For a Python application template, see https://github.com/thousandbrainsproject/tbp.python_application For a Python library template, see https://github.com/thousandbrainsproject/tbp.python_library

 To create a repository from this template, find and click the "Use this template" button:

 ![Use this template](./delete_me.png)